Ready to build better conversations?

 So as a way of getting real, human call center agents on the phone with as many people as possible, advanced dialers are needed.
 This is accomplished through minimizing individual-agent-efforts.

 All power dialers automatically dial telephone numbers from a predetermined list.
-Actions are sequential; new calls begin only after the previous call has ended.
+Actions are sequential; new outbound calls begin only after the previous call has ended.

 Phone systems that integrate with CRM tools will have the added benefit of storing lead information and displaying it before the intended recipient even answers the phone.

-The power dialer involves a higher degree of agent-interaction than other dialers.
-That is to say, the tool acts merely as the agent’s dialing hand.
+The power dialer involves a higher degree of agent interaction than other dialers.
+That is to say, the tool acts merely as the agent's dialing hand.
 All other aspects of the call are normal.

 Agents dial and focus on one call at a time.
-They stay on a line while the phone rings, wait for an answer, and if nobody takes the call, they have the option to leave a voicemail or hang up.
+They stay on the line while the phone rings, wait for an answer, and if nobody takes the call, they have the option to leave a voicemail or hang up.

 This strategy stops short of absolute efficiency, but, ultimately, leads to more personal conversations.